syndesisio/syndesis.io/content/docs/autodiscovery.md

 weight: 20
 ---

-Any integration you need to create typically starts and ends to a data source.
-Thanks to Syndesis you will be able to discover automatically any of those data sources and make easier the configuration of connection for the citizen integrator.
-Any connector can provide the "Connection Autodiscovery" feature by making a little extra development and using any kind of `service registry` you have at your disposal.
+Most steps on any integration have an input data source coming from the previous step and output another data source to the following step.
+Each type of connector expects different data sources.
+These data source formats are the ones used on the mapping steps to match the output of one step to the input of the following step.

+But sometimes we don't have a pre-defined format for those data sources, but a format that is dependent on the context.
+For example, if we are querying a database, the data format will depend on the query we are executing and the parameters we use on that query.

+On Syndesis we can define automatically those data sources formats.
+Any connector can provide the `Connection Autodiscovery` feature by implementing an auto discovery of metadata.

-### JSON Descriptor
+## JSON Descriptor

 The first thing we need to do is to configure the json connector configuration.
-We just have to add the `dynamic` tag to the connection section:
+We add the `dynamic` tag to the connection section.
+This tag will let Syndesis know that metadata of this connector have to be loaded on runtime.

 ```json
 {